 - Each PDB has its own Oracle Label Security metadata, such as policies, labels, and user authorizations.
-The LBACSYS schema is a common user schema.
-See Enabling the LBACSYS Oracle Label Security for more information about the LBACSYS account. - Before you plug a PDB into a CDB, if the database does not have Oracle Label Security installed, then ensure that you have run the \$ORACLE_HOME/rdbms/admin/catols.sql script on the database.
-See Oracle Database Administrator's Guide for more information about creating CDBs. - Because Oracle Label Security policies are scoped to individual PDBs, you can create individual policies for each PDB.
-A policy defined for a PDB can be enforced on the local tables and schema objects contained in the PDB. - In a single CDB, there can be multiple PDBs, each configured with Oracle Label Security. - You cannot create Oracle Label Security policies in the CDB root or the application root. - You cannot enforce a local Oracle Label Security policy on a common CDB object or a common application object. - You cannot assign Oracle Label Security policy labels and privileges to common users and application common users in a pluggable database. - You cannot assign Oracle Label Security privileges to common procedures or functions and application common procedures or functions in a pluggable database. - If you are configuring Oracle Label Security with Oracle Internet Directory, be aware that the same configuration must be used throughout with all PDBs contained in the CDB.
-You can determine if your database is configured for Oracle Internet Directory by querying the DBA OLS STATUS data dictionary view as follows from within any PDB:
+The LBACSYS schema is a common user schema. - Before you plug a PDB into a CDB, if the database does not have Oracle Label Security installed, then ensure that you have run the \$ORACLE\HOME/rdbms/admin/catols.sql script on the database to install the label-based framework, data dictionary, data types, and packages.
+This script creates the LBACSYS account. - Because Oracle Label Security policies are scoped to individual PDBs, you can create individual policies for each PDB.
+A policy defined for a PDB can be enforced on the local tables and schema objects contained in the PDB. - In a single CDB, there can be multiple PDBs, each configured with Oracle Label Security. - You cannot create Oracle Label Security policies in the CDB root or the application root. - You cannot enforce a local Oracle Label Security policy on a common CDB object or a common application object.

+- You cannot assign Oracle Label Security policy labels and privileges to common users and application common users in a pluggable database. - You cannot assign Oracle Label Security privileges to common procedures or functions and application common procedures or functions in a pluggable database. - If you are configuring Oracle Label Security with Oracle Internet Directory, then be aware that the same configuration must be used throughout with all PDBs contained in the CDB.
+You can determine if your database is configured for Oracle Internet Directory by querying the DBA\OLS\STATUS data dictionary view as follows from within any PDB:

+'''

-SELECT STATUS FROM DBA_OLS_STATUS WHERE NAME = 'OLS_DIRECTORY_STATUS';
+SELECT STATUS FROM DBA OLS STATUS WHERE NAME = 'OLS DIRECTORY STATUS';

+'''

-If it returns TRUE, then Oracle Label Security is Internet Directory-enabled.
-Otherwise, it returns FALSE.
+If it returns $\mathtt{TRUE}$ , then Oracle Label Security is Internet Directory-enabled.
+Otherwise, it returns $\mathtt{FALSE}$ .